ialy1595/blog/content/about.md

 ## Water Half Torpedo Half

 You must avoid approaching torpedoes.
 There are many games of this genre.
 However, there is a distinction only in this game: The enemy's information is given **discontinuously**.
 You can only verify the position of the torpedo when the radar is passing by.
+You should anticipate and avoid the trajectory of a torpedo through color indicators that tell you the speed.
 It will allows you to experience that what is natural is not natural.

  - [Repository](https://github.com/ialy1595/Water-Half-Torpedo-Half)
  - Unity with C#